 If you have come to believe that microwaves are yellow rather than white, then it is time for you to inspect your microwave carefully.
 Did you hear that?
 It is screaming for help!

 Apart from the appearance, lack of cleaning tends to decrease the efficiency of your microwave because of all the splutters on the walls and the little vents on the top.

-Cleaning a microwave, however, is not a herculean task.
+Cleaning a microwave, however, is not a difficult task.
 It does not even take too long.
-You just have to follow some simple steps.
+You have to follow some simple steps.

 How to Clean Your Microwave

 Step for Cleaning

 - Take a microwave-safe bowl.
 Fill it with half a cup of water and mix a tablespoon of white vinegar in it.
 As you are going to need a large bowl, you may use a 2-cup measuring bowl to avoid spilling of the liquid.